Daniel-Hanrahan-Tools-and-Games/Quest_For_Chalice_Compacted/README.md

 # Quest_For_Chalice_Compacted
-Compacted version of Quest_For_Chalice for the Tic-80
+Compacted version of Quest_For_Chalice is written in Lua

 Controls: Arrow keys or D-Pad to move, z on keyboard or a on xbox style controllers to jump.